Sexual Harassment

 An employee must file a charge with the Illinois Department of Human Rights (“IDHR”) after experiencing sexual harassment.
 The charge will be investigated by the IDHR.
 And if substantiated the employee can have a trial with the Illinois Human Rights Commission (“IHRC“).
 A sexual harassment claim can also be brought before the United States Equal Employment Opportunity Commission (“EEOC“).
 As a Chicago sexual harassment lawyer, I know how to handle these types of cases.
+The statutue of limitations for filing has been increased in 2025 to two-years from the last date of the sexual harassment.
+This is time sensitive and if you wait one day beyond that period, all is lost.

 As of January 1, 2008, individuals can pursue a civil action in the circuit court in the county where the alleged violation occurred, rather than proceeding before the IHRC.
 Under this new law if the Director of the IDHR files a dismissal order based on a lack of substantial evidence, the individual may either seek review of the dismissal order with the IDHR or file a civil action in circuit court.